peer-open-source/sgmd-docs/source/cite.rst

    }

-A list of references concerning the development of the database is provided at {ref}`references`.
+A list of references concerning the development of the database is provided at :ref:`references`.